aws-quickstart/cdk-eks-blueprints/docs/getting-started.md

 ## Next Steps

-For information on setting up Continuous Delivery pipelines for your infrastructure, see CI/CD documentation.
+For information on setting up Continuous Delivery pipelines for your infrastructure, see [`CI/CD` documentation](/ci-cd/).

-For information on supported Addons, see Addon documentation
+For information on supported Addons, see [`AddOn` documentation](/addons/)

-For information on Onboarding teams to your clusters, see Team documentation.
+For information on Onboarding teams to your clusters, see [`Team` documentation](/teams/).

+For information on Onboarding and managing workloads in your clusters, see [`Workload` documentation](/workloads/).